unixsurfer/haproxystats/README.rst

 time (seconds since the epoch) of retrieval is used to name that directory. haproxystats-process watches for changes on the parent directory and when a directory is created it adds its full path to the queue.
-Multiple workers pick up items from the queue (directories) and process statistics from those directories.
+Multiple workers pick up items (directories) from the queue and process statistics from those directories.

 haproxystats-pull
 #################

-haproxystats-pull leverages the asyncio framework from Python by utilizing coroutines to multiplex I/O access over several `stats socket`_, which are simple UNIX sockets.
+haproxystats-pull leverages the `asyncio`_ framework from Python by utilizing coroutines to multiplex I/O access over several `stats socket`_, which are simple UNIX sockets.

 The actual task of storing the data to the file system is off-loaded to a very light `pool of threads`_ in order to avoid blocking the coroutines during the disk IO phase.

 haproxystats-pull manages the *incoming* directory and makes sure directories are created with correct names.
 It also suspends the collection when the number